njaremko/samael/README.md

 If you want to use the `"xmlsec"` feature, you'll need to install the following C libs:

+- libiconv
+- libtool
 - libxml2
+- libxslt
+- libclang
 - openssl
+- pkg-config
 - xmlsec1
-- libxslt
-- pkg-config
-- libiconv

 # Build instructions